Can You Name These 12 Car Dashboard Lights?

 Answer: Tire pressure warning light

 The tire pressure warning light indicates that your tire pressure is too low.
-(Find out how to check tire pressure.)
+(Find out how to check tire pressure like the pros.)
 Having low tire pressure can lead to uneven wear of your tires or tire failure.

 Answer: Washer fluid reminder

-Luckily, when this light comes on you can fix the problem yourself at home.
+Luckily, the fix for this dashboard warning light is a do-it-yourself job.
 The washer fluid reminder light just means that the washer fluid in your car is low and that you need to refill it.
 Keeping a bottle of all seasons washer fluid in your garage is always a good idea.

 Here are 15 more car problems you can diagnose and fix yourself.